finos/common-cloud-controls/docs/governance/community-groups.md

 Working groups are structured with distinct roles to ensure effective operation and governance

 1. Working Group Lead: The lead orchestrates the group’s activities, liaises with the broader project community, and represents the group in larger project discussions.
+Responsible alongside the maintainers to perform regular reviews of the members list.
 As the primary contact, the lead ensures smooth communication and progress.
 2. Maintainers: These are project maintainers deeply invested in the group’s focus areas.
 Maintainers will have the responsibility of merging pull requests (PRs).
+Also responsible alongside the working group leads to perform regular reviews of the members list.
 While a maintainer may also serve as the lead, it is not a requirement.
 3. PR Approvers: Selected members are entrusted with the authority to review, approve pull requests (PRs), maintaining the quality and integrity of contributions.
-4. Group Members: Contributors who actively engage in the group’s work, from submitting work to reviewing PRs.
+4. Contributers: Members who actively engage in the group’s work, from submitting work to reviewing PRs.
+5. Observers: Those who are interested in the activities of the working group and who may contribute occassionaly but may not have the time to contribute on a regular basis.

 The working group charter must encapsulate the members’ details and their respective roles.
 Newcomers desiring to join should propose their inclusion via a PR to the group members list.

 Regular audits of participation are vital.
 Inactive members should be pruned from the members list to reflect current engagement levels accurately, facilitating more strategic planning of group tasks.

+#### Role Assignment

+Roles are assigned on an informal basis and based on disucssions within each working group.
+The criteria of exactly how roles are assigned within a working group should be outlined it's charter.
+A general example of how roles can be assigned is given below:

+1. Working Group Lead: A volunteer from within the group.
+2. Maintainers: People from the list of the wider project maintainers.
+Each maintainer can assign themselves to be part of a working group.
+3. PR Approvers: The criteria for what makes someone a suitable PR reviewer should be determined on a group by group basis.
+4. Contributers: **TODO:** details of what makes someone an active contributer needs to be discussed.
+5. Observers: Anyone who wants to participate in a working group can add themselve as an observer.

 ### Working Group Meetings